 Allocating time on a regular basis to receive an hour or two of pure massage therapy, doing breathing exercises to reduce the risk of burnout and practising mindfulness can all help stimulate your parasympathetic nerves and restore a better balance between your parasympathetic and sympathetic nervous systems.

 When you receive a high quality relaxation massage treatment your parasympathetic nervous system is awakened.
 This can cause the release of various feel-good and anti-stress hormones such as oxytocin and endorphins, dopamine and serotonin.
 Your body and mind shift towards a more relaxed state.
-And for men, amongst other things, this can also cause involuntary penile erection.
+This is all good stuff!
+And for males, the hormonal changes can indeed also cause involuntary penile erection.
+As a professionally trained practitioner, your massage therapist will have been taught the science behind such situations and will place any such reactions in the same camp as involuntarily passing gas, falling asleep or drooling during your treatment.